SENAI4LIFE/tiffany_gazebo/README.md

-If you want to use your own hexapod model, you should add a keys and a config.json file in a folder To get the API keys, follow the onshape-to-robot documentation the key textis formatted as follow:
+If you want to use your own hexapod model, you should add a keys and a config.json file in a folder To get the API keys, follow the onshape-to-robot documentation the key textis formatted as follow: <br>
 `
 export ONSHAPE_API=https://cad.onshape.com
 export ONSHAPE_ACCESS_KEY=